con/open-brain-consent/docs/source/README.rst

 concerns and consisting of

-- widely acceptable consent form templates (with various translations) allowing deposition of pseudonymised data to public data archives
+- widely acceptable consent form templates (with various translations) allowing deposition of de-identified data to public data archives

 - a template data user agreement (if your repository allows DUA instead of a licence)